-WSF operates two ferry routes from the Seattle Multimodal Terminal at Colman Dock at Pier 52, located along Alaskan Way between Madison Street and Yesler Way.
+WSF operates two ferry routes from the Seattle Ferry Terminal at Colman Dock at Pier 52, located along Alaskan Way between Madison Street and Yesler Way.
 The main entrance to Colman Dock for vehicles and bicyclists is through the tollbooth at Yesler Way.
 A pedestrian bridge from First Avenue and Marion Street leads directly into the ferry passenger terminal, and pedestrians can also enter the terminal from Alaskan Way between Marion Street and Columbia Street.
+Colman Dock can hold approximately 540 vehicles in its staging area, which is equivalent to approximately two boatloads of Bainbridge Island vehicles and one boatload of Bremerton vehicles.
 Public parking is not available at Colman Dock, but there are passenger loading areas and taxi stands on Alaskan Way in front of the pier.
 Off-site private parking is also available.
 King County Metro Routes 16, 66, and 99 would provide service to or near Colman Dock.